-During RECON surveys in 2003, one Belding's orange-throated whiptail was observed in subunit 2-2aN.
+During RECON surveys in 2003, Belding's orange-throated whiptails were observed in subunits 4-1a and 4-2b.

 Management for Belding's orange-throated whiptail on the PMA will consist of monitoring efforts, maintaining existing potential habitat, encouraging habitat inhabited by prey species, and maintaining linkages to off-site habitat.
 Belding's orange-throated whiptail's preferred prey species is termites, and areas where this prey would be present, such as in woodpiles and sticks and leaf litter should be left undisturbed or disturbance should be minimized by other management actions such as weed control efforts.
 When budgets allow, populations near development should be monitored for trends that might change due to edge effects such as domestic pets, exotic plants, and invasive ants (USGS and San Diego State University [SDSU] 2001).